jayhjkwon/gistcamp/README.md

 node server
 ```

-Then go to `http://localhost:3000` in your browser.
+Then open `http://localhost:3000` in your browser.

 ##### **If you do not want to install gistcamp on your machine, just come to [gistcamp.com](https://gistcamp.com)**